Rich in Love (1992 film): Production

 The film was set and produced in Mount Pleasant, South Carolina.
 Some additional footage was shot across the Cooper River in Charleston.

 Reception

-The film received mostly positive reviews.
-However, one drawback was that many did not find the story believable, as the family's problems and a happy ending were something of a fantasy.
+While the film received mostly positive reviews, it was a major box office failure.
+One drawback was that many did not find the story believable, as the family's problems and a happy ending were something of a fantasy.
 For example, Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, writing "I must confess I didn't much believe the story".

 Home media

 The film was released on DVD via Amazon’s On-Demand service on December 15, 2009.